-2.033 Pants
+2.026 Pants

 The aim of BMX leg wear is to provide protection and reduce the risk of injury.
 This can be achieved either with long pants, or with short pants combined with suitable knee and shin protection.
-The pants used must be of a type that is specifically designed, and sold to provide protection in BMX, Motocross or Downhill Mountain Bike events.
+Such long or short pants must be of a type that is specifically designed, and sold to provide protection in BMX, Motocross or Downhill Mountain Bike events.
 Custom produced pants or shorts of this type and matching the requirements outlined in this rule book are permitted.